s-johansson/monitoring-common-shell-library/FUNCREF.md

 0 on success, 1 on failure

-## 55. Function `csl_get_short_params`
+## 55. Function `csl_has_long_params`

-outputs the registered short command-line-parameters in the form as required by GNU getopt.

-*Outputs*: short-params
+returns 0, if parameters in long form (--debug --warning 5...) have been given on the command line.
+Otherwise it returns 1.

 ### 55b.
 Returns